 Federal and state student loans: Loans that students are typically responsible for repaying, but the government guarantees.
 Due to the government's promise to repay loans if the student defaults, these loans are offered at low interest rates.
 In most cases, students are not required to start repaying these loans until six months after graduation.
-Examples include Perkins and Direct loans.
+Examples include Direct subsidized and unsubsidized loans and the Parent PLUS loan.